LoganTann/tiny-file-editor/README.md

 ./start.sh
 ```

-In dev environments, you might need to install busybox (`sudo apt install busybox`).
+In dev environments, you need to install busybox (`sudo apt install busybox`).

 > [!CAUTION]
 > This is a proof of concept intended solely for personal use, to be exposed only in a private network.

-The CGI consists of creating a new shell process and passing HTTP data through environment variables or the stdin stream for each request.
+Our approach creates a new process and passes HTTP data through environment variables and the stdin stream for each request.
 Which is painfully slow.
-(This is not the case with PHP since a single process handles the requests and stays alive.)

-Since we are spawning shells to handle requests, we have an ideal environment for vulnerabilities such as path traversal, code injection or DDOS 😀
+As we are spawning shells to handle requests, we have an ideal environment for vulnerabilities such as path traversal, code injection or DDOS 😀